Dandelion Arts Finance Training Program

 “Make art life finance accessible.
 What do I mean by accessible in this case?
 It goes back to, ‘I think I can do this.
 And I don't need to have a finance degree.
 I don't need to read the 15 books my money-smart friends have recommended me to read that's still sitting in the corner of my bookshelf.” - Midori, International Artist based in Bayview Hunters Point, San Francisco

-At the conclusion of this research and development phase, IAM released a final report on its findings.
 The Dandelion Arts Finance Training Program Final Report is now fueling our efforts to launch a comprehensive training program designed by, with, and for arts, media, and cultural workers.

 IAM's R&D and the Dandelion Arts Finance Training Program Final Report were generously supported by the Zellerbach Family Foundation.